NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 `scripts/asr_language_modeling/neural_rescorer/eval_neural_rescorer.py <https://github.com/NVIDIA/NeMo/blob/stable/scripts/asr_language_modeling/neural_rescorer/eval_neural_rescorer.py>`__
 can be used to re-score beams obtained with ASR model.
 You need the `.tsv` file containing the candidates produced by the acoustic model and the beam search decoding to use this script.
 The candidates can be the result of just the beam search decoding or the result of fusion with an N-gram LM.
-You may generate this file by specifying `--preds_output_folder' for
+You may generate this file by specifying `--preds_output_folder` for
 `scripts/asr_language_modeling/ngram_lm/eval_beamsearch_ngram.py <https://github.com/NVIDIA/NeMo/blob/stable/scripts/asr_language_modeling/ngram_lm/eval_beamsearch_ngram.py>`__.

 The neural rescorer would rescore the beams/candidates by using two parameters of `rescorer_alpha` and `rescorer_beta` as the following: